MicrosoftDocs/cpp-docs/docs/mfc/tn035-using-multiple-resource-files-and-header-files-with-visual-cpp.md

 It's most convenient to anticipate a symbol you'll share before you attempt to use it to identify any resource.
 Add the symbol to the shared header file and, if you haven't already included the shared header file in the Read-Only Directives for the `.RC` file, do so before using the symbol.
 If you didn't anticipate sharing the symbol in this way, then you'll have to manually (using a text editor) move the #define statement for the symbol from, say, `MYMENUS.H` to `MYSHARED.H` before using it in `MYSTRS.RC`.

 When you manage symbols in multiple `.RC` files, you also must help Visual C++ avoid assigning the same ID numeric values to distinct resources (symbols).
 For any given `.RC` file, Visual C++ incrementally assigns IDs in each of four ID domains.
-Between editing sessions, Visual C++ keeps track of the last ID it assigned in each of the domains in the symbol header file for the `.RC` file.
+Between editing sessions, Visual C++ keeps track of the last ID it assigned in each of the domains in the Symbol Header File for the `.RC` file.
 Here's what the `APS_NEXT` values are for an empty (new) `.RC` file:

 ```rc
 #define _APS_NEXT_RESOURCE_VALUE  101